We're an affiliate

 The anatomy of the pug’s nose can lead to breathing difficulties and brachycephalic syndrome which is a condition that is exhibited by the inability to cool down.

-BOAS can be caused by the narrow nostrils, windpipe, and elongated soft palate.
+BOAS can be caused by narrow nostrils, windpipe, and elongated soft palate.
 This anatomy combination can make your dog have a difficult time breathing in and out freely to the lungs.

 BOAS can be of particular concern during the summer because your little pup will find it a little difficult to cool off.